ADEOS I: Instruments

 On board the satellite are eight instruments developed by NASDA, NASA, and CNES.
 The Ocean Color and Temperature Scanner (OCTS) is a whisk broom radiometer developed by NASDA.
 The Advanced Visible and Near Infrared Radiometer (AVNIR), an optoelectronic scanning radiometer with CCD detectors, was also produced by NASDA.
 The NASA Scatterometer (NSCAT), developed with the Jet Propulsion Laboratory (JPL), used fan-beam Doppler signals to measure wind speeds over bodies of water.
 The Total Ozone Mapping Spectrometer (TOMS) was built by CNES to study changes to Earth's ozone layer.
 The Polarization and Directionality of the Earth's Reflectance (POLDER) device was also developed by CNES, and was also launched on ADEOS II.
 The Improved Limb Atmospheric Spectrometer (ILAS) was developed by NASDA and the Environment Agency of Japan, and used grating spectrometers to measure the properties of trace gases using solar occultation.
 The Retroreflector in Space (RIS) and Interferometric Monitor for Greenhouse Gases (IMG) were both developed by Japan, and studied atmospheric trace gases and greenhouse gases respectively.

 Advanced Visible and Near-Infrared Radiometer (AVNIR)

 The AVNIR was a multispectral radiometer for observing the Earth in the visible and near-IR wavelengths at high spatial resolution.
 The AVNIR employs a Schmidt optical system and an electronic scanning CCD silicon array.
 The AVNIR consisted of three visible channels (0.40-0.50, 0.52-0.62, 0.62-0.72 microns) and one near-IR channel (0.82-0.92 micron).
 In addition, the AVNIR also had a panchromatic channel at 0.52-0.72 micron.
-The AVNIR was able to tilt 40° on either side of the ground track producing a 5.7° FOV and an 60 km swath width.
+The AVNIR was able to tilt 40° on either side of the ground track producing a 5.7° field of view and an 60 km swath width.
 The ground resolution was 16 m for the multispectral bands and 8 m for the panchromatic band.